Pablo Neruda: Rumored murder and exhumation

 A team of 16 international experts, led by Spanish forensic specialist Aurelio Luna, from the University of Murcia, announced on 20 October 2017 that, "from analysis of the data, we cannot accept that the poet had been in an imminent situation of death at the moment of entering the hospital," and that death from prostate cancer was not likely at the moment when he died.
 The team also discovered something in Neruda's remains that could possibly be a laboratory-cultivated bacterium.
 The results of their continuing analysis were expected in 2018.
 His cause of death was, in fact, listed as a heart attack.
 Scientists who exhumed Neruda's body in 2013 also supported claims that he was suffering from prostate cancer when he died.

 In 2023, a team from McMaster University and the University of Copenhagen confirmed the presence of the Clostridium botulinum bacteria in Neruda's bloodstream, although it is not clear if this contributed to his death.
 McMaster researcher Debi Poinar noted that if Neruda had died of botulism, he would have suffered paralysis or sepsis.
 The bacteria was found to have been mainly concentrated in one of Neruda's molars.

 Some scientists involved in the testing also spoke with Deutsche Welle to deny the family's claim that the testing confirmed he was poisoned.
 Despite at times being used as a biological weapon, the bacteria also has a long history of being present in food products such as fruit, vegetables, seafood and canned food, and at times has even been used for medical treatment.
 John Austin, who leads the Botulism Reference Service for Canada, also told Deutsche Welle that the mere presence of C. botulinum is not harmful to humans, and that any harm that comes from it is due to the toxins it produces when it grows.
 Austin further stated that the bacteria in Neruda's mouth could have expanded after he died, as it is common for bacteria to multiply in the body among people after they die.
-Fabrizio Anniballi, another botulism expert who was not directly involved in the research on Neruda's remains, further noted it was too unlikely that the injection he was alleged to been given into his belly gave him botulism, noting that it was also claimed he died a mere six hours after it happened, which is not a feasible amount of time to trigger botulism.
+Fabrizio Anniballi, another botulism expert who was not directly involved in the research on Neruda's remains, further noted it was too unlikely that the injection he was alleged to have been given into his belly gave him botulism, noting that it was also claimed he died a mere six hours after it happened, which is not a feasible amount of time to trigger botulism.
 Debi Poinar also acknowledged to Deutsche Welle that, while some C. botulinum was found in Neruda's bones, it had yet to be discerned whether it was from the same source as that found in the molar.